Low-code platform guide

 Building applications with low-code tools

-Built on the foundation of coding modulization and visualisation, low-code platforms appeal to demographics of all levels, regardless of skill or familiarity with business procedures and operations—anyone can build on low-code platforms.
+Built on the foundation of coding modulization and visualization, low-code platforms appeal to demographics of all levels, regardless of skill or familiarity with business procedures and operations—anyone can build on low-code platforms.

 - Complaint management